Tristana (song): Promotion and live performances

 In 1987, Farmer appeared on many French channels such as TF1, Antenne 2, FR3, Canal + and France 5 to promote the song.
 She then performed "Tristana" in a total of 26 television shows from 19 February to 15 December in which she was sometimes interviewed before or after her performance.
 On certain shows, she also sang "Au Bout de la nuit", "La Ronde triste" and "Sans contrefaçon".
 At each performance, Farmer wore a special costume and, for the first time, she performed a choreography with dancers.
 She always sang "Tristana" in lip sync, except in the show La Nouvelle Affiche on 1 April 1987, but there were a few problems with the sound during this performance and Farmer had difficulty to sing in high notes.
 Because of this, Farmer has not sung in live until 2003.

-"Tristana" was sung on stage only during the 1989 tour.
+"Tristana" was sung on stage during the 1989 tour.
 Then Farmer wore a red coat-dress, red boots and leather gloves, the female dancers were dressed as Russian farmers and the male dancers as Soviet soldiers.
 The choreography was based on the video: first performed by all the dancers, then by Farmer and two soldiers.
 After the performance, the singer left the stage being hugged by two dancers.

+Farmer sang the song again during the Nevermore Tour concerts in 2023.